zqtzt/CODCQC/README.md

-> #### Why COMS_QC
+> #### Why CODC_QC

-- COMS_QC contains several QC checks that can be easily combined and tuned by users.
+- CODC_QC contains several QC checks that can be easily combined and tuned by users.
-- COMS_QC provides many typical data interface for inputting raw data.
+- CODC_QC provides many typical data interface for inputting raw data.
-- The QC flags in COMS_QC are optional multiple categories, which depends on user's purposes.
+- The QC flags in CODC_QC are optional multiple categories, which depends on user's purposes.
-- COMS_QC is a climatology-based automatic quality control algorithm.
+- CODC_QC is a climatology-based automatic quality control algorithm.
 It is good at detecting bad data with paying an acceptable low price of sacrificing good data.
-- The performance of COMS_QC has been meticulously analyzed and evaluated by comparing it with other international QC systems in peer review now.
+- The performance of CODC_QC has been meticulously analyzed and evaluated by comparing it with other international QC systems in peer review now.

-**In this version, COMS-QC is only avaliable for temperature observations**.
+**In this version, CODC_QC is only avaliable for temperature observations**.
 It convers all temperature data instrument types (e.g., Bottle, XBT, CTD, Argo, APB etc.).
 In the future, COMS-QC will extent to salinity observations and oxygen observations.

-​	We are warmly welcome feedback/questions/fork/pull requests/improved the COMS_QC project!!
+​	We are warmly welcome feedback/questions/fork/pull requests/improved the CODC_QC project!!

 ​	If you have any questions/suggestions about this program, or if you find some bugs in this program, or even if you are willing to debug/improved the COMS_QC project, please feel free and do not hesitate to tell us via: